eddycyu/eddycyu/_posts/2020-07-01-find-nth-fibonacci-number-in-the-sequence.md

 published: true
 ---

-This note shows how to find the _nth_ Fibonacci number in the Fibonacci sequence.
+This recipe shows how to find the _nth_ Fibonacci number in the Fibonacci sequence.
 We will demonstrate two different approaches to implementing the solution.